james2doyle/macaron-example/README.md

 # macaron-example

-An example project using the Go framework called Macaron
+An example project using the [Macaron](https://github.com/Unknwon/macaron) framework for Go.

 ### Install